alisaifee/coredis/docs/source/compatibility.rst

 HINCRBY
 *******

-Increment the integer value of a hash field by the given number
+Increments the integer value of a field in a hash by a number.
+Uses 0 as initial value if the field doesn't exist.

 - Documentation: `HINCRBY <https://redis.io/commands/hincrby>`_
 - Implementation: :meth:`~coredis.Redis.hincrby`